 Easy Bread Machine Cinnamon Rolls with a Secret Ingredient

-Sneak Preview: These easy bread machine cinnamon rolls are traditional cinnamon rolls frosted with cream cheese icing.
-The secret ingredient (optional) is a pinch of cloves in the filling.
-It will remind you of pecan twirls.
+Sneak Preview: These easy bread machine cinnamon rolls, topped with creamy cream cheese icing, are a classic treat with a twist.
+The secret ingredient—a pinch of cloves in the filling—adds a warm, nostalgic flavor reminiscent of pecan twirls.

 As an Amazon Associate, I earn from qualifying purchases.

 Do you remember the pecan twirls we used to eat for breakfast as kids?
-They came in a foil pan with round molded cups for each roll.
-As you slowly unrolled them, the pecans would fall out everywhere.
-What fun–unless you are the person who sweeps the floor.
+They came in a foil pan with molded cups for each roll.
+Unrolling them was such fun—until pecans scattered everywhere, and someone had to sweep the floor.

-I think I figured out the flavor that made those twirls extra delicious.
+I think I’ve cracked the secret flavor that made those twirls so unforgettable!

 Happy Bakers Speak Up